 The Batcave (hallway 137A Research Building West) is a small research space used by Dr. Russell to explore the acoustics and vibration of hand-held sports equipment (baseball and softball bats, golf clubs, tennis rackets, hockey sticks, etc.) as well as musical instruments.
-This lab space has equipment for structural vibration analysis, including impact hammers, accelerometers, FFT analyzers, and software for experimental modal analysis; mechanical shaker and impedance head; a Microflown p-u system; and a Chronos 1.4 high speed camera.
-Possibly soon we'll add an electronic speckle pattern interferometry (ESPI) system for analyzing vibrating objects.
+This lab space has equipment for structural vibration analysis, including impact hammers, accelerometers, FFT analyzers, and software for experimental modal analysis; mechanical shaker and impedance head; a Microflown p-u system; and a Chronos 1.4 high speed camera, and a HEAD Acoustics HMS III binaural head.